sakshat-patil/DL_HW2/README.md

 **1. Reduced mantissa precision → faster multiply-accumulate**

-Standard IEEE FP32 uses a 23-bit mantissa.
-TF32 reduces this to **10 bits** while keeping the full 8-bit exponent, so the dynamic range is unchanged but each multiply is far cheaper in silicon.
+Standard IEEE FP32 uses 23-bit mantissa.
+TF32 reduces this to **10 bits** while
+keeping the full 8-bit exponent, so the dynamic range is unchanged but each multiply is far cheaper in silicon.
 The result is still accumulated into a full FP32 accumulator, so output precision is largely preserved for typical DNN workloads.